 1.2.
 Where we collect your Personal Information

-Your Personal Information can be provided by you, or may be provided by someone on your behalf, such as a parent or guardian, or Teacher at your Institutions.
+Your Personal Information can be provided by you, or may be provided by someone on your behalf, such as a parent or guardian, or Educator at your Institutions.

 When you register yourself or are registered by a parent or guardian